William C. Eddy: Early career

 In 1930, Eddy was sent to the Naval Submarine Base New London in Connecticut.
 Here he qualified as a submarine commander and was promoted to lieutenant (junior grade).
 Remaining at New London, Eddy set up an electronics course for officers.
 He had his own laboratory for conducting research in underwater sound gear and signal communicating from a submerged position; his research resulted in four secret patents.
 When standing a physical examination for promotion to lieutenant, his hearing loss came to light, and he was forced into disability retirement at the close of 1934.

 In early 1935, Eddy joined Philo T. Farnsworth, the inventor of fully electronic television, in his new research operations in Philadelphia, Pennsylvania.
 While he soon made engineering contributions in developing new equipment, it was with Farnsworth's experimental television station, W3XPF, where he gained wide recognition.
 He essentially "wrote the book" for the emerging studio activities, setting the stage for television operations over the next years.

-To assist with his hearing – by now very poor – Eddy developed a miniature electronic set driving a vibrating element that was contained within an unlit pipe.
-When clenched in his teeth, the pipe delivered the sounds – albeit very distorted – through his jaw to his inner ear.
-For the rest of his life, this pipe was ever present.
+To address his hearing loss, Eddy developed a miniature electronic device connected to a vibrating element concealed inside an unlit pipe.
+When held between his teeth, the device transmitted sound through his jaw to his inner ear.
+He continued to use the pipe for the rest of his life.

 Having gained a reputation at W3XPF, Eddy was recruited by RCA, Farnsworth's main rival.
 In 1937, he joined RCA's experimental station W2XBS in New York City.
 Here, Eddy applied for 43 patents and received wide recognition for his accomplishments.
 Among other television studio innovations, he is credited with creating the field of sight effects – using miniatures, special sets, and innovative lighting to greatly broaden the telecast scenes.

 Now one of the most recognized television authorities in America, Eddy was invited by the Balaban and Katz theater chain to initiate electronic television broadcasting in Chicago.
 In April 1941, he opened W9XBK as an experimental station, operating from facilities in the Chicago Loop district.
 Although there were only a few hundred television receivers in the area, Eddy inaugurated many technical and programming innovations, including the use of a remote unit with a high-frequency link to telecast live sports events.